Milan Pierre-Jérôme

-Milan Raquel Pierre-Jérôme (born 23 April 2002) is a Haitian footballer who plays as a midfielder for George Mason Patriots, and defender for the Haiti women's national team.
+Milan Raquel Pierre-Jérôme (born 23 April 2002) is a Haitian footballer who plays as a midfielder for the George Mason Patriots, and defender for the Haiti women's national team.
 She has 9 caps.

 She played for University of Maryland.
 She plays for George Mason University.

 She competed at the U17 Caribbean Cup Championship, 2018 FIFA U-20 Women's World Cup.
 She was called up for the 2023 FIFA Women's World Cup.